MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/create-reports-on-the-fly.md

 You can [view a live demo](https://microstrategy.github.io/data-api-demo/site/) of the sample.
 You can also [download the code](https://github.com/microstrategy/data-api-demo/) for this sample to help you understand and use MicroStrategy REST APIs in your application.

-## Understand the REST API Workflow in the Sample
+## Understand the REST API workflow in the sample

 This sample uses REST APIs to authenticate the user, get a list of reports and cubes, get definitions for the reports and cubes, and then run the reports and cubes with selected attributes and metrics, using defined view filters.